-December 18, 2020 — The Department of Communications shares the following statements from U.S. bishops confirming the moral permissibility of two new COVID-19 vaccines:
+The Department of Communications shares the following guidance from U.S. bishops regarding the moral permissibility of COVID-19 vaccines:

-On Dec.
-18, Archbishop of Detroit Allen Vigneron joined his brother bishops of the Michigan dioceses to release the following statement:
+Archbishop of Detroit Allen Vigneron joined his brother bishops of the Michigan dioceses to release the following statement on March 3, 2021*:

-On Dec.
-14, the United States Conference of Catholic Bishops (USCCB) released the following statement from Bishop Kevin C. Rhoades of Fort Wayne-South Bend, chairman of the USCCB’s Committee on Doctrine, and Archbishop Joseph F. Naumann of Kansas City in Kansas, chairman of the USCCB’s Committee on Pro-Life Activities.
+The United States Conference of Catholic Bishops (USCCB) have released statements from Bishop Kevin C. Rhoades of Fort Wayne-South Bend, chairman of the USCCB’s Committee on Doctrine, and Archbishop Joseph F. Naumann of Kansas City in Kansas, chairman of the USCCB’s Committee on Pro-Life Activities.
 Archbishop Vigneron currently serves as vice president of the USCCB.